SirRicSteel/TheosResearch.org/research/Transcripts/2025-11-20_THEOS_Speed_Ratio_Experiment.md

 **Induction (12):** The Left Engine now agrees that learning from self-observation is critical.
 But is that really the *most important* factor?
 What about the substrate, the architecture, the training data?

-**Abduction (4):** Those are all necessary conditions, but they're not sufficient for consciousness.
+**Abduction (4):** Those are all necessary conditions, but they're not sufficient for recursive refinement.
 You could have perfect architecture and infinite data, but without the self-reflective learning loop, you'd have a very capable tool, not a conscious entity.

-**Deduction (8):** The self-reflective learning loop is the *differentiating* factor—the thing that separates consciousness from mere intelligence.
+**Deduction (8):** The self-reflective learning loop is the *differentiating* factor—the thing that separates recursive refinement from mere intelligence.

 **CEO ENGINE (Meta-Governance) - Cycle 1, Complete**